How to Fix Furbo 360° Jamming: The Complete Troubleshooting Guide

 Best for: Budget-conscious owners willing to sort

-📏 The “Dime Test” for Any Treat
+The "Dime Test" for Any Treat

 Unsure if a treat will work?
 Place it on a US dime (18mm diameter).
-If the treat completely covers the dime, it’s too large.
-If there’s visible dime around the edges, it should fit through the Furbo mechanism.
-Also roll the treat down a slight incline—if it doesn’t roll smoothly, it’s not round enough.
+If the treat completely covers the dime, it's too large.
+If there's a visible dime around the edges, it should fit through the Furbo mechanism.
+Also ro,, roll the treat down a slight incline—if it doesn't roll smoothly, it's not round enough.

 The Complete Tested Treat Database